ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 # Authors: Adam Caudle, Emily West, Caitlyn Boyd, Jack Crawford
-An locally-hosted browser tool for querying, processing, cleaning, and displaying T-Pot Honeypot data.
+A locally-hosted browser tool for querying, processing, cleaning, and displaying T-Pot Honeypot data.
 It uses Python's Flask library for the web server and Javascript/HTML for the front end.

 Our development is based on Western Washington University's Cyber Range T-Pot deployment.